2016 Community College Federal Legislative Priorities

 The Pell Grant Program

-- More than 3 million low- and moderate-income community college students receive Pell Grants each year.
-The grants reach more than one-third of all community college credit students, and help them pay for tuition, course materials, and living expenses.
+More than 3 million low- and moderate-income community college students receive Pell Grants each year.
+The grants reach more than one-third of all community college credit students, and help them pay for tuition, course materials, transportation, and living expenses.
 In conjunction with low-cost tuition, Pell Grants are the building block of community college access and success.

 Federal Funding for Community Colleges and Students